 Get your patients’ stories.
 You’ve got your patients there for the day.
 You’re getting fantastic photos of them.
 Now make sure you get their stories and/or testimonials too.
 Interview your patient in a quiet, private room and simply record the conversation.
 After, choose select phrases to use as testimonial “sound bites.”
 You can then combine the patient’s photos and words to create powerful testimonial tools, including a testimonial album to place in your reception area, a testimonial ad series on Facebook, direct mail postcard series, or more content for your website.

 If you would like to have a professional photo shoot, but don’t know where to begin or who to call, GPM frequently organizes shoots for our clients across the country.
 We work with several extremely talented photographers and makeup artists; but if you prefer to use local professionals, we’d be happy to do the research for you and hire the best people for the job.
 We can even attend and oversee the entire process.

 The truth is, you can talk and talk about the dentistry you offer to patients, but nothing makes the dramatic impact of a beautiful photo.
-Consider adding dental photography to your marketing strategy.
+Consider adding custom photography to your dental marketing strategy.
 Your patients will finally be able to see what you’ve been talking about.

 Protect your photos and protect yourself!
 Download our free photo release today.